-While we’re on the subject of the heart healthy diet for American Heart Month… Many people assume they should take an omega-3 or fish oil supplement to protect their heart, but a number of recent research studies on this topic aren’t so clear.
-In particular, one very large study published in last fall’s Journal of the American Medical Association, indicated that omega-3 supplements had no significant effect on preventing heart attacks or strokes in study participants.
-So does this mean you should scrap the pills and stop eating fish?
+While we’re on the subject of the heart-healthy diet for American Heart Month… Many people assume they should take an omega-3 or fish oil supplement to protect their heart, but a number of recent research studies on this topic aren’t so clear.
+Many people wonder if it’s worth taking omega-3 supplements for heart health.

 Not so fast! – First, it’s important to understand that not all omega-3s are created equal.
-Omega-3 is a type of polyunsaturated (healthy) fat that can come from either plant sources like flaxseed oil, chia seeds, or walnuts, or from cold-water fish.
+Omega-3 is a type of polyunsaturated (healthy and essential) fat that comes from either plant sources like flaxseed oil, chia seeds, or walnuts, or from cold-water fish.
 While both forms have been shown to have benefits in various studies, the marine sources of omega-3 offer far more potent health benefits overall.

 Oily fish like salmon, sardines, herring, and bluefish have the highest amounts of omega-3 fats, but all fish – even shellfish like shrimp and scallops have some.
 Here’s a list of the omega-3 fat content in commonly consumed seafood.
-In addition to their heart healthy fat, seafood is also very low in artery clogging saturated fat, and it provides a great source of lean protein.
+In addition to their heart-healthy fat, seafood is also very low in artery-clogging saturated fat, and it provides a great source of lean protein.
 The American Heart Association recommends at least 2 servings of seafood each week for a total of 6-8 oz/week.

-Many of my clients don’t like salmon or other fatty fish, and they are afraid to eat shrimp or other shellfish because they have cholesterol.
+I’ve met many people who don’t like salmon or other fatty fish, and they are afraid to eat shrimp or other shellfish because they have cholesterol.
 It’s true that shellfish have cholesterol, but it’s saturated (bad) fat, far more than dietary cholesterol that will raise your cholesterol.
 Like all other seafood, shrimp, scallops, and other shellfish are extremely low in saturated fat– so feel free to enjoy them!
 Just don’t fry, and skip the butter, as both are extremely high in saturated fat.